acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 The four views - [scheduler](./scheduler), [calendar](./calendar), [timeline](./timeline), [agenda](./agenda) - can be used alone or combined with each-other to create the perfect user experience on mobile, desktop and on everything in-between.

-For example, the daily scheduler can also be combined with the calendar week view.
+For example, the daily Scheduler can also be combined with the Calendar week view.
 The view option will look like the following:

 ```javascript title="Daily Scheduler combined with Weekly Calendar"
 mobiscroll.eventcalendar('#scheduler', {